aprTaylor/generator-full-stack-api/README.md

 yo full-stack-api
 ```

-### Run all stack in whatching mode
+### Run all stack in watching mode

 ```bash
 npm run dev
 ```

 Run `npm run dev` for a dev server.
 The browser will load `http://localhost:8080/`.
 Wait until the app is built.
 At any change, the app will automatically rebuild and sync the browser.
-In this way you run server and front end app concurrently in whatching development mode.
+In this way you run server and front end app concurrently in watching development mode.

 ### Client tasks